cgardner90/EventTrackerProject/README.md

 # EventTrackerProject
 This basic app uses REST API to perform CRUD OPERATIONS
 ###Description
-Through this app, a user will be able to Create, Read, Update, and Delete
+Through this app, a user will be able to Create, Read, Update, and Delete all in the browser through the use of JavaScript.
+This means that all actions and changes within the browser use a REST/MVC backend and JavaScript front-end to display the interface and data to the user

 ###Technologies Used
 * Spring Boot MVC